 Woo-commerce is the best eCommerce extension/plugin of WordPress, the most popular content management system, powering 25% of all the websites worldwide.
 Woo-commerce continues to grow dramatically.
-When you click on “entire Website in Internet”, the data says that 42% of all the stores online are running Woo-commerce.
+When you click on “entire Website on the Internet”, the data says that 42% of all the stores online are running Woo-commerce.
 Woo-commerce provides great services, powerful features, it’s very easy to manage by everyone, and… it’s free.
 Woo-commerce allows you to sell pretty much anything you want.
 This includes digital goods, subscriptions, and appointments.

-Easy setup of WooCommerce ?
+Easy setup of WooCommerce?

 As Woo-commerce is the plugin for WordPress CMS, you need to have the WordPress pre-installed.
 If you do not have the WordPress pre-installed and/or looking some help for installing and configuring it, there are tons of resources available on Google, you can also follow WordPress org to install and configure your site.